IISERM/oppcell/README.md

 ### Ubuntu

-1. Download/clone this repo, or one of the releases
-2. cd to the downloaded repo.
-3. Run `bash ./preinstall`.
-It will install Ruby, and the Jekyll and Bundler gems and initialize the gems.
-If you prefer to install them yourself, go to [Others](#others).
-You can skip certain steps if you have already performed them before.
+1. Clone repo and cd
+2. Follow the steps as described in the [Jekyll installation page](https://jekyllrb.com/docs/installation/)
+3. Run `bundle install` then, `bundle update`
 4. Run `bundle exec jekyll serve`
 5. Open the browser to the server address as outputted in the previous command.
 6. You should be able to see the site.
 Make changes as necessary, and check using `bundle exec jekyll serve`.
 7. **When you are happy, use the files generated in `_site` and place in the production server.** Make sure you have set the `baseurl` in `_config.yaml` as discussed in [Important Info](#important-info).
 8. Make sure you update `README.md` if necessary.
-9. Done!

-### Others

-1. Follow the steps as described in the [Jekyll installation page](https://jekyllrb.com/docs/installation/)
-2. cd to the repo
-3. Run `bundle install` then, `bundle update`
-4. Continue with Step 4 of [Ubuntu instructions](#ubuntu)